arthurysong/SWriter/README.md

 ### TODO

 CURRENTLY working on this one
+- TODO: New Notebook feature
+1. edit and delete

 - TODO: Allow ordering of notes.. by updatedAt, by createdAt?
 - TODO: Add Readme link that links to GitHub
-- TODO: New Notebook feature
 - TODO: Should be able to move notes to different notebook?
 - TODO: Reorganize all the components into proper folders